v-research/lastchat/README.md

 Let's see what it means by creating a first bash script `helloworld.sh`.

 #### Shell Scripts
+A shell script is a text file containing shell commands.
-Open an editor and create a file with the following code
+So, open an editor and create a shell script

 ```
 > vim helloworld.sh